IndexFziQ/Analysis-of-Story-Cloze-Test-and-ROCStories/README.md

 There are three main tasks about ROCStories: *1, story cloze test (SCT); 2, story generation; 3, knowledge extraction and narrative structure learning.* We focus on the first one and will research on the next two.

 Based on ROCStories, Mostafazadeh et al. (2016) also introduced **SCT** evaluation framework and built development set and test set to address the lack of evaluation framework and datasets on which story comprehension model can be trained and tested.
+The motivation is that model is trained on ROCStories and evaluated on SCT.
 Dev set and test set were crowd-sourced by producing two related endings for the plot.
 In other words, every plot has two endings, and label is the index of the more appropriate ending.
+Model must choose the correct ending to the story **which is trained by ROCStories**.

 **The prompt of SCTv1.0**